-A maximum of four credits may be earned at an accredited institution to be applied toward the New Hampton High School this restriction.
+A maximum of four credits may be earned at an accredited institution to be applied toward the New Hampton High School

+Diploma.
+Students transferring from another school are not included in this restriction.
 The high school principal may allow alternative educational programming in place of the regular requirement(s) in order to more appropriately meet the educational needs of an individual student after consultation with Departmental staff and the student's parents.
 In addition to completing the graduation requirements listed above, each student must be considered in "good standing" in that the student has no disciplinary sanction yet unsatisfied including but not limited to unserved detention(s), outstanding suspension(s)] or unmet monetary obligations in order to graduate.
+CREDIT RECOVERY